ekoly/javascript-coding-challenge/README.md

 ## How to submit

 1. You are required to have a [Bitbucket][bitbucket-url] to submission the coding test.
 Go create one if you haven't already.
-2. Then, create a privte repo to host the assignment and commit all the changes to that repo.
+2. Then, create a privte repo to host the assignment and commit all the changes to that repo. **Do note that you need commit the whole untouched project first (also known as `initial commit`) right after you do a cloning from the original private repo, this ensures that we can assess your submission based on the changes you committed to your own private repo.
+See [NEED_HELP_IN_GIT.md][need-help-in-git-url] if you don't know how to `git`.**
 3. Grant access to the following individuals to assess your submission once you're done:

     - rong_sen.ng@zumata.com